chevah/geck/docs/product/tickets.rst

 Read Launchpad Bug Triage page for some general information: https://dev.launchpad.net/BugTriage

-In Trac, we do not allow external parties to add tickets, so we do an initial triage process at the same time when we add a bug (we choose component, priority... and sometimes milestone)
+In GitHub, we do not allow external parties to add tickets, so we do an initial triage process at the same time when we add a bug (we choose component, priority... and sometimes milestone)

 Ticket types